 Inspired by the natural beauty of the Pacific Northwest, our designs are equal parts grit and glamor.
 Classic smithing techniques are update with unexpected cuts and finishes, resulting in handcrafted jewelry designs that are as distinct as the women who wear them.

-We design and manufacture Baroni Designs, Tomas & Emily Jewelry.
-All designs are sketched or prototyped in our studio in Arcata before they are sent to our artisan silversmiths for evaluation.
-While some assembly takes place in our studio, most of our original designs are produced in Thailand (Bangkok,) Indonesia (Bali) and India (Jaipur.)
-We visit our silversmiths and factories seasonally to scour the markets for new stones and materials and build our partnerships with our network of makers.
+All designs are sketched or prototyped in our studio in Arcata, California before they are sent to our artisan silversmiths for evaluation.
+While some assembly takes place in our studio, most of our original designs are produced in small batches in Thailand (Bangkok,) Indonesia (Bali) and India (Jaipur.)
+We visit our silversmiths and factories seasonally to scour the markets for new stones and materials, build our partnerships with our network of makers, and scratch our itch for adventure.

 - Will work for jewelry.